ncyxie/Notepad-DOT-Qt/README.md

 2. **Can I "kang" a little of this Notepad code?**

-Lmao, sure.
+For sure.
 This is why it is open-source.
 Do not hesitate, make it better :).

 3. **Does this Notepad runs on Linux?**